-To be able to plan your renovation project well, you need to understand the people who will benefit from the improvements.
+As per research by Precondo, to be able to plan your renovation project well, you need to understand the people who will benefit from the improvements.
 They can be:

 The results of the renovation should meet your taste, lifestyle, family, and needs.
 You will be living in this home for many years to come, so it’s only smart to design a renovation project that has long-term advantages.

 If you are doing it for the benefit of the people who will be renting out your investment property, you need to come up with a budget-wise yet profitable renovation project, with low-maintenance results to maximise income.
 The changes should also be able to improve your tenants’ satisfaction, and attract potential ones in the future.

 If you have a property for sale, renovations should be buyer-focused so that more people will be interested in buying your house.

 3. Financial readiness